zbowling/tinderbox/README.md

 ## Motivation

 All the native Campfire apps for the Mac seem to have serious issues.
 Very few of them are open source so I can't fix them.
-Campfire is natively a web experience so using a framework that is native to the web and filling in on the details with native Cocoa seemed to be the best option.
+Campfire is natively a web experience so using a framework that is native to the web and filling in on the details that should be native with native code seemed to be the best option.

-Sure, I could of written this entire in Objective-C, but it's a free-time project.
-Writing new OAuth code for Campfire and custom Campfire long polling code and a bunch of HTML render code in Objective-C didn't seem like a good use my time.
-However, using Node behind Cocoa means I can use existing Javascript code and libraries for Campfire, render HTML with frameworks built to render HTML brilliantly already, and use a server that can handle long polling really well.
+Sure, I could of written this entirely in Objective-C, but it's a free-time project.
+Writing new OAuth code for Campfire and custom Campfire long polling code and a bunch of HTML rendering code in Objective-C didn't seem like a good use my time.
+However, using Node.js behind Cocoa means I can use existing Javascript code and libraries for Campfire, render HTML with frameworks built to render HTML brilliantly already, and use a server that can handle long polling really well.
 That's a win in my book.

 The javascript code is abstract enough that it could be replaced with a similar native wrapper for other platforms (like Windows and Linux) in the future as well.